StormCreative/curtiss/README.md

 # Curtiss
 Curtiss is the lightweight static site framework built for use with PHP5.2.
-Curtiss comes from the name of 'Curtiss Carrier Pigeons', an old school way of 'routing' a message between to parties - which is essentially what this application is; routing a url to a view.
+Curtiss comes from the name of 'Curtiss Carrier Pigeons', an old school way of 'routing' a message between to parties - which is essentially what this application is; routing a URL to a view with PHP5.2.

 ## Using Curtiss
 Give him a whirl - follow these simple steps to get started: